Adyox0/Sub-Rosa-SBL-Tool/README.md

 ## Credits / Notes
 I finished this project around February of this year and used OpenAI's o3 model to help me understand decompiled functions and write parts of the code.

-If you have any problems or questions, or you make something cool, you can contact me **@Adyox0** on Discord
+If you have any problems or questions, or if you make something cool, you can contact me **@Adyox0** on Discord

 https://youtu.be/SDqpnfTRtIU